-Adding a new fairway wood to the golf bag and then smoking the golf ball down the middle of the fairway is one the great feelings in golf.
-After struggling to hit driver straight, I began relying on the fairway wood to rocket my golf ball far and flying much straighter.
+Adding a new fairway wood to the golf bag and then smoking the golf ball down the middle of the fairway is one of the great feelings in golf.
+After struggling to hit driver straight, I began relying on the fairway wood to hit my golf ball farther and it is now flying much straighter as well.

 Eventually, swinging the fairway wood helped me also develop the same tempo and swing to also hit my driver more consistently.

 Today I’ll be sharing my fairway wood buying guide where we will review several budget friendly fairway wood golf clubs to choose from if you’re looking to add a new long stick to the bag.

 These fairway woods won’t break the bank account, helping you to save some money on golf equipment!

 Let’s start with some basic Q&A that beginners should consider when buying a new fairway wood.

 Check These Out Next:

 - Short Game Practice Plan for Chipping & Putting